Supernile/WikiCarWebsite/README.md

 # WikiCarWebsite
 HOW TO USE:
 To use this project, simply download the directory and run the wikicargame.html file.
+Make sure to disable popup disabling else the code will not function correctly

 OBJECT OF THE GAME:
 The object of the game is to get around the track and reach the end.
 You will be awarded a lap for each time you pass the finish line.
 How do we know if you complete the full lap?
 Don't worry.
 We know.